bashirk/EnvisEdge/docs/source/getting_started.rst

-Update the config files of the model (can be found `here <https://github.com/NimbleEdge/EnvisEdge/tree/main/configs>`__) you are going to use with logging directory:
+Update the config files of the model (can be found `here <https://github.com/NimbleEdge/EnvisEdge/tree/main/configs>`__) you are going to use as your logging directory:

 .. code::

    log_dir:
-     PATH: <path to your logging directory>
+     PATH: <path to your desired logging directory>

 Download kafka from
 `Here <https://www.apache.org/dyn/closer.cgi?path=/kafka/3.1.0/kafka_2.13-3.1.0.tgz>`__
 👈 and start the kafka server using the following commands